canonical/observability/terraform/modules/aws-infra/README.md

 To go from zero to COS:

-1. Update the [`modules/infra/terraform.tfvars`](modules/infra/terraform.tfvars) with the AWS region to provision resources in.
+1. Update the [`modules/infra/terraform.tfvars`](modules/infra/terraform.tfvars) with the desired values.
 2. `just apply`

 ---